DaveBenham/VenomModules/README.md

 #### PWM output

 Although this is under the Rungler section, it actually has nothing to do with the Rungler.
 This bipolar +/-5V output is produced by a comparator that outputs 5V when the TRI2 signal is greater than TRI1, and -5V otherwise.
 This is the signal that traditionally gets sent to the Benjolin filter input.
-It was called PWM by Rob Hordijk because it is a series of variable width pulses.
+It was called PWM by Rob Hordijk because it produces a series of variable width pulses, remaniscent of a pulse wave with pulse width modulation.

 #### RUNG (Rungler) output